-- 1. In the UEM configure a Standalone Sentry for AppTunnel. - 2.
-Configure one of the following for apps: - Configure an AppConnect app.
+- 1. In the UEM configure a Standalone Sentry for AppTunnel.

+- 2. Configure one of the following for apps:

+- Configure an AppConnect app.

-Or
+- Or

-- Configure Tunnel.
+- Configure Ivanti Tunnel.

-Before you configure Standalone Sentry for AppTunnel
+Before you configure Ivanti Standalone Sentry for AppTunnel

-- 1. You must have installed Standalone Sentry.
-See the Standalone Sentry Installation Guide. - 2.
-If your UEM is Cloud, the Standalone Sentry must be registered to your Cloud instance. - 3.
+- 1. You must have installed Ivanti Standalone Sentry.
+See the Ivanti Standalone Sentry Installation Guide. - 2.
+If your UEM is Ivanti Neurons for MDM, the Ivanti Standalone Sentry must be registered to your cloud instance. - 3.
 You must have the required certificate setup in your UEM.

 AppTunnel uses either an Identity certificate for device authentication and pass through or Kerberos for server authentication.
 The Identity certificate can be local or a trusted CA. If you are using an Identity certificate, you will upload the identity certificate in the Sentry configuration you create on your UEM.
-See "Configuring authentication using SCEP Identity (Cloud only)" on the next page.
+See "Configuring authentication using SCEP Identity (Ivanti Neurons for MDM only)" on the next page.

-- "About Standalone Sentry for AppTunnel" above - "Configuring Standalone Sentry for AppTunnel" on the next page
+• "About Ivanti Standalone Sentry for AppTunnel" above

+• "Configuring Ivanti Standalone Sentry for AppTunnel" below

-Configuring authentication using SCEP Identity (Cloud only)
+Configuring authentication using SCEP Identity (Ivanti Neurons for MDM only)

-For Cloud only, if you intend to use a SCEP identity certificate you must add the Certificate to Cloud and create the associated App Identity Certificate configuration.
+For Ivanti Neurons for MDM only, if you intend to use a SCEP identity certificate you must add the Certificate to Ivanti Neurons for MDM and create the associated App Identity Certificate configuration.

-- Add a local or external certificate authority in Admin > Certificate Authority.
-A Connector installation is required if you are using an external certificate authority. - Add an App Identity Certificate Configuration.
+1. Add a local or external certificate authority in Admin > Certificate Authority.

+A Connector installation is required if you are using an external certificate authority.

+- Add an App Identity Certificate Configuration.
 For source, select the certificate you configured in Admin > Certificate Authority.
 This is the SCEP identity you will use when you configure device authentication in the Standalone Sentry configuration. - 3.
 Create an Identity Certificate setting, in Configurations > Add > Identity Certificate.
 For Certificate Distribution, select Dynamically Generated and for Source, select the certificate you configured in Admin > Certificate Authority.
 If the app configuration requires, you will reference the Identity Certificate configuration in the app's configuration that uses an AppTunnel service or the Tunnel service.

-Configuring Standalone Sentry for AppTunnel
+Configuring Ivanti Standalone Sentry for AppTunnel

-If you configure AppTunnel on a Standalone Sentry that was already configured for ActiveSync, and you change the device authentication options, ensure that the associated Exchange profile matches the device authentication options.
+If you configure AppTunnel on a Ivanti Standalone Sentry that was already configured for ActiveSync, and you change the device authentication options, ensure that the associated Exchange profile matches the device authentication options.

-- 1. In Cloud, go to Admin > Sentry. - 2.
+- 1. In Ivanti Neurons for MDM, go to Admin > Sentry. - 2.
 Click +Add Sentry Profile or click on an existing profile to Edit. - 3.
 Depending on the device authentication you will configure, select one of the following: - ActiveSync and/or App Tunnel with certificates - ActiveSync and/or App Tunnel with Kerberos

-- 4. Use the guidelines provided in the following sections to configure Standalone Sentry for AppTunnel. - "Standalone Sentry connectivity global settings" below - "Device Authentication" below - "Default unmanaged devices behavior" below - "Passive health check options" on the next page - "Scheduling options" on the next page - "Default HTTP/TCP timeouts" on the next page - "Sentry server configuration" on the next page - "Advanced Traffic Control and server-side explicit proxy" on the next page - "AppTunnel service" on page 55 - 5.
-Click Save. - Assign the profile to a registered Standalone Sentry.
-Only one profile can be assigned to a Standalone Sentry.
+- 4. Use the guidelines provided in the following sections to configure Ivanti Standalone Sentry for AppTunnel. - "Ivanti Standalone Sentry connectivity global settings" below - "Device Authentication" below - "Default unmanaged devices behavior" below - "Passive health check options" on the next page - "Scheduling options" on the next page - "Default HTTP/TCP timeouts" on the next page - "Sentry server configuration" on the next page - "Advanced Traffic Control and server-side explicit proxy" on the next page - "AppTunnel service" on page 69 - 5.
+Click Save. - Assign the profile to a registered Ivanti Standalone Sentry.
+Only one profile can be assigned to a Ivanti Standalone Sentry.

-Standalone Sentry connectivity global settings
+Ivanti Standalone Sentry connectivity global settings

-See "Configuring Standalone Sentry connectivity settings" on page 23.
+See "Configuring Ivanti Standalone Sentry connectivity settings" on page 27.